 A wounded samurai staggers into a mountain temple, carrying his injured comrade.
 The samurai comes around two days later, healed.
-He is welcomed and fed by the man who lives in the temple who informs him that his comrade is dead.
+He is welcomed and fed by the man who lives in the temple who also tells him that his comrade is dead.
 The samurai is invited to drink with his host.
 The host tells the samurai that he should not go because the mountain is inhabited by a fearsome, bloodthirsty creature – a tengu called Aragami.
 The man then informs the samurai that he is the Aragami.
 The samurai is disbelieving but the Aragami continues, telling the samurai that he believes he is the one who is destined to kill him.
 The Aragami also tells the samurai that he fed him the liver of his comrade in order to heal his wounds.
 This makes the samurai decide to take the assignment of killing the Aragami.
-The samurai arms himself with various weapons, however the Aragami is an undefeated master swordsman who is immortal and able to regenerate any wound and killing him proves more difficult than the samurai anticipated.
+The samurai arms himself with various weapons.
+However, the Aragami is an undefeated master swordsman who is immortal and able to regenerate any wound and killing him proves more difficult than the samurai anticipated.

-The whole of Aragami starts out seeming like a giant shaggy dog story.
+Aragami starts out seeming like a giant shaggy dog story.
 Samurai Takao Osawa staggers into the temple with his companion, comes around and is invited to dine and enjoy a few drinks by his enigmatic host (Masaya Kato).
 The initial conviviality of the conversation starts to take some alarming turns as Masdaya Kato warns Osawa if he goes out he may be attacked by the Aragami and then leans in to tell him “I am that Aragami.”
 The conversation immediately slips back into laughter as though Osawa is not sure if he should start taking this piece of information seriously.
 Kato continues, casually asking the samurai how many he has killed, before answering “I have killed 764.”
-And then the conversation gets onto the subject of the samurai’s recovery where Kato tells Osawa that he in fact raised him from the dead – and that in order to do so he had to feed him the flesh of his companion, indeed that it was his companion’s flesh that he just ate in his meal.
+And then the conversation gets onto the subject of the samurai’s recovery where Kato tells Osawa that he in fact raised him from the dead – and that in order to do so he had to feed him the flesh of his companion, indeed that it was his companion’s flesh that he just ate.

 There is something akin to the fascinating psychological film The Caller (1988) to these scenes – a film contained to a single location that keeps snaking around with twists and turns and constant carpet from under the feet revelations that leave you not sure if you should believe what is going on.
 The performances from the two lead characters are perfectly pitched.

 The second half of the film branches out into an action film.
-Kitamura creates something oddly atemporal – the presence of a samurai suggests shogunate Japan, yet there are modern handguns among the Aragami’s weapons.
+Here Ryuhei Kitamura creates something oddly atemporal – the presence of a samurai suggests shogunate Japan, yet there are modern handguns among the Aragami’s weapons.
 The fights are expertly filmed.
 Kitamura employs Hong Kong-styled wirework – at one point he offers up the novelty of a swordfight that is filmed entirely in darkness lit up only by the flashing sparks from the combatant’s clashing swords.
 The slight disappointment is that during the second half, the initial highly captivating psychological game between two characters gives way to merely a series of swordfights.

 Full film available here:-